 Formal agendas, papers and reports are supplied to governors in a timely manner, prior to Board meetings.
 Briefings are provided on an ad hoc basis.
-During the pandemic, the Corporation moved its activities 'online' and held all meetings virtually.
-There was no disruption to meetings and all duties and reporting were fulfilled as usual.

 The corporation has a strong and independent non-executive element and no individual or group dominates its decision-making process.
 The corporation considers that each of its non-executive members is independent of management and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
 There is a clear division of responsibility in that the roles of the Chair and Accounting Officer are separate.